EU finance ministers push against coronavirus gridlock | DW | 09.04.2020

 On Thursday, German Chancellor Angela Merkel rejected the initiative, telling members of her conservative political bloc there was no "political consensus" for it.
 However, she also told them she had been in contact with France's Emmanuel Macron, the Netherlands' Rutte and Italy's Giuseppe Conte, saying that a compromise solution was "very close."

-Merkel's finance minster, the Social Democrat Olaf Scholz, said the break between meetings after the deadlock earlier this week had galvanized determination to reach a deal.
+Merkel's finance minster, the Social Democrat Olaf Scholz, said in Berlin ahead of the conference that "it looks like an agreement is possible."

 Meanwhile, Italian Prime Minister Giuseppe Conte warned that EU leaders "needed to seize the opportunity to put new life into the European project."